Luluiscoding/updating-Data-Science-and-Machine-Learning/README.md

 # INDE577-Data Science and Machine Learning (updating)
 the updating progress will be highlighted in the content
 ## Textbooks (Citations are mainly from these books and the lectures)
 1. Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd Edition, by Aurélien Géron
 2. Machine Learning with Python for Everyone, Addison Wesley Data & Analytics Series, 2020 Pearson Education, by Mark E. Fenner

 ## Programming language and tools:
 Python, VS Code, Jupyter Notebooks

 ## Content
+- **Basic codes in Python**
 - **Supervised Learning:**
 1. Model Building and Error Analysis
 2. [Linear Regression]()